 Mailing Books, Magazines, and Newspapers to Inmates

-Okay, I know before I said "if there is one thing an inmate loves more then a letter is photos"...Well there may be a few other things that top the list.
-Receiving books, magazines or newspapers is a gift that really keeps on giving sometimes days and even weeks after an inmate gets them.
-But how do I go about sending them, you ask?
-It is much easier then you think.
-All institutions allow books (with the exception of temporary classification and diagnostic institutions), but they stipulate that they need to come directly from the publisher.
-Well what does that mean 'from the publisher'?
-Simply put, it means order them from Amazon.com.
+Receiving books, magazines or newspapers is a gift that can be enjoyed for days and even sometimes weeks after an inmate gets them.
+Sending books and magazines to an inmate is fairly simple.
+Almost all institutions will allow inmates to receive books (with the exception of temporary classification and diagnostic institutions), but they stipulate that they need to come directly from the publisher.
+What does that mean 'from the publisher'?
+Simply put, it means you can order them from Amazon.com (must not be used or from third party sellers).

-Some key things about ordering books are they must come NEW, and must must must be paperback.
+Some key things about ordering books are they must come NEW, and must be paperback.
 If they are hardcover they will be rejected.
 If they are used they will be rejected.
 If they are not from a publisher like amazon and you send them yourself in a box they will be rejected!
 Ordering books for an inmate through Amazon is easy, you just have to make sure that you select ship by USPS and that you ship it to the inmate's mailing address.
 Put the inmate's first name and last name followed by the inmate's ID number in the name line of the shipping address (John Doe, 12345).
-Next line put the facility name and then the address, so if I were sending an inmate items to Ulster Correctional Facility it would look like this:
+If you are unsure of this information utilize our inmate search feature, or call the facility directly for this information.
+Be sure to enter facility name and the address that inmate mail is received at (which may not be the same as the physical address).
+For example, if I were sending an inmate items who is incarcerated at Ulster Correctional Facility I would address it as follows:

 John Doe, 12345